anthonysecco/minuet-firmware/README.md

   template: !include minuet.yaml

   # Apply customizations to the template
-  custom:
+  my_customizations:
-    # Give your Minuet a custom name
+    # Give your Minuet a custom name if you want.
     esphome:
       name: my-minuet
       friendly_name: My Minuet